mackmason/Mini-Projects/README.md

 Mini-Projects
 =============

-A series "Mini-Projects" that have been completed by [Mack Mason](https://github.com/mackmason).
+A series "Mini-Projects" that have been completed by me, [Mack Mason](https://github.com/mackmason).
 See [Projects](https://github.com/mackmason/Projects.git) for the problems and [Solutions](https://github.com/karan/Projects-Solutions.git) for the solutions.
 [Karan Goel](https://github.com/karan) is the author of these problems.

-The problems that I have completed are listed below divided into categories.
+The problems that I have completed are listed below, divided into categories.

 ## Numbers